-This topic describes how to download the data backup files and log backup files of an RDS for MySQL instance.
-The downloaded log backup files are not encrypted.
-You can save the backup files for archiving or use them to restore the instance to an on-premises database.
+This topic describes how to download unencrypted data and log backup files from an ApsaraDB RDS for MySQL instance.
+This allows you to manage the files by using an organized method.
+In addition, you can use the files to restore the data of the RDS instance to an on-premises database.

-A RAM user who has only the read-only permissions cannot download backup files.
-You can add the required permissions to a RAM user in the RAM console.
+A RAM user with only read-only permissions cannot download data or log backup files.
+You can grant the required permissions to the RAM user in the RAM console.
 For more information, see Grant backup file download permissions to a RAM user with only read-only permissions.

-Note For more information about binary logs, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?
+Note For more information about how to view log backup files, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?

 - In the left-side navigation pane, click Backup and Restoration.